Is there such a thing as the perfect product manager?

 Because a PM’s daily tasks require them to wear many hats, great product managers can quickly switch between tasks and balance hard skills — like data analysis — with soft skills, such as empathy and interpersonal communication.

-You’ll also need quick problem solving skills and time management capability to map your team’s resources; ensuring you not only deliver your product to deadline, but that no one reaches burnout as a result!
+You’ll also need quick problem-solving skills and time management capability to map your team’s resources, ensuring you not only deliver your product to the deadline but that no one reaches burnout as a result!

-Thing is: not every PM will have a natural aptitude or necessary experience to nail the most important aspects of the role.
-But, take it from us, many of these skills can be learnt and developed.
+The thing is: not every PM will have a natural aptitude or necessary experience to nail the most important aspects of the role.
+But, take it from us, many of these skills can be learned and developed.

 Let’s explore how…

 Before you can kick off your professional development mission, you need to know where you’re headed.